cmosqueda/quickease-v2-reports/README.md

 - ✅ Users can report posts and comments — however, users can currently report their own comments, which should be restricted.
 - ✅ Search and filter features (by newest, top votes, comments) work smoothly.
 - ⚠️ Categorization by tags is not yet implemented, but partially handled via search.
+- ✋ Suggestions on Post Creation (Tilan):
+  - Back button behavior, it should return to forum overview instead of remaining on the post page.
+  - Add a confirmation button after selecting attachments to ensure user confidence.
+- ✋ Suggestions on comments (Baraocor)
+  - add a confirm pop button to the delete button to be more user friendly.
+  - include the edit option to the 3 dot menu of the reply comment to be minimalist.
+  - add a confirm pop button to the delete button to be more user friendly.

 [**GENERATIVE-AI**](./generative-ai/aug-3-2025.md)

 - ✅ Note Generation from Document works with minor delay; suggestion: add a loading indicator and success toast.
+  - update: ⚠️ (Tilan) Document-based summary generation (AI002)FAILED — Summary note generation from uploaded documents produces blank output.
 - ⚠️ Note Generation from Image is not yet implemented.
+  - ✅ (update) Note Generation from image now works properly (Tested Aug.
+4, 2025 by Tilan)
 - ✅ Flashcard Generation from Notes & Documents works properly; some delay noted but acceptable.
 - ✅ Quiz Generation from Notes & Documents works accurately; generation is slightly faster than other AI processes.
 - ⚠️ General Suggestion: Add visual feedback (e.g., loading screen or toast) during and after generation for better user experience.